 If you’re going to be doing something that isn’t going to be generating a tremendous return for a year or two then you need to be doing something that you enjoy.

 I’m going to be honest, most blogs on the internet don’t survive very long, with the average life of a blog being something silly like a week, and one post.
 Travel blogs are no different

 This is often because people aren’t writing about what they are passionate about.
 If you’re passionate about something, you will find the time to do it, whatever your schedule, and your passion will come across in the content you create, meaning it will be engaging and interesting to your potential audience.

 Travel blogging has a whole range of niches, from food, to budget, to luxury, to adventure, to family and more.
 We focus on photography on this site, because that’s where our passion lies.
 Find something you love doing, that you would keep doing even for zero reward, and build your blog around that.

-One more reality check - if you don’t like travel, writing, photography, self-management, the regular feeling that no-one cares, as well as hard work for little reward, then travel blogging might not be for you.
-Starting out can be tough, with new blogs popping up every day, and there is no such thing as overnight success.
+One more reality check – if you don’t like travel, writing, photography, self-management, the regular feeling that no-one cares, as well as hard work for little reward, then travel blogging might not be for you.
+Starting out as a travel blogger can be tough, with new blogs popping up every day, and there is no such thing as overnight success.

 Now, I am far from an expert in grammar, but I do my best, and Jessica and I work together on the posts to try and catch any glaring errors.
 Getting the basics right is important if you’re going to be seen as a trusted expert on your subject.